Getting there and away

 Have an update or correction?

-Tourists mostly head to Station B for trains to Sapa, which has no station, but trains stop at the nearby town of Lao Cai, 40km away.
-Regular shuttles from Lao Cai station to Sapa cost $2.
+Tourists mostly head to Station B for trains to Sapa, which has no station, but trains stop at the nearby town of Lao Cai, 40 kilometres away.
+Regular shuttles from Lao Cai station to Sapa cost about $2.
 Jeeps and moto-taxis are also available.
-Lao Cai is just under 300km from Hanoi, and the trip usually takes 9 or 10 hours.
+Lao Cai is just under 300 kilometres from Hanoi, and the trip usually takes nine to 10 hours.
 Trains leave nightly at 20:35, 21:10 and 21:50 (the SP trains 7, 1 and 3) and arrive in Lao Cai at 4:55, 5:25 and 6:15 respectively.
 You'll be travelling in the dark so don't expect to see anything outside your window.
 But the great thing is you simply hop on board, tuck into your bunk, and when you wake up, you're there.
-The so-called 'hard sleepers' sound worse than they are.
-There's a thin mattress with a thick blanket and most travellers we've met have slept just fine using these.
-Prices for a hard sleeper bunk with air-con range from 216,000 to 260,000 dong and soft sleeper bunks with air-con from 313,000 dong.
+The so-called 'hard sleepers' sound worse than they are; there's a thin mattress with a thick blanket and most travellers we've met have slept just fine using these.
+Prices for a hard sleeper bunk with air-con range from 355,000 to 450,000 VND and soft sleeper bunks with air-con from 515,000 VND.

-There are departures from the central Hanoi station to Hai Phong, but some originate from Long Bien, on the west side of the Red River, only about 2km from Hoan Kiem.
+There is a departure from the central Hanoi station to Hai Phong at 06:00, but more originate from Long Bien, on the west side of the Red River, only about two kilometres from Hoan Kiem.
 You can buy tickets at the central station in Hanoi for these departures, but you'll need to be at Long Bien to catch your train, so make sure to double check.
-Or you can buy tickets at the Long Bien station itself for 38,000 dong or less from 05:00 to 21:00.
+Or you can buy tickets at the Long Bien station itself for 65,000 VND or less from 05:00 to 21:00.

-The Hai Phong trains starting from Long Bien ONLY are:
+The Hai Phong trains from Long Bien are:

 LP3 at 09:30 arriving 12:10